shivansh/shivansh.github.io/_posts/2016-05-13-window-size-and-mss.md

 <br> Now, **mss** denotes the maximum amount of data that an TCP is willing to handle in a single TCP segment.
 Having said that, one is right to derive a conclusion that the congestion window size is effectively a multiple of **mss**.
 Also, **mss** has no bearing on the receive window.

 ## MTU (Maximum transmission unit)
-MTU is the largest size packet or frame, specified in octets (eight-bit bytes), that can be sent in a packet or frame based network such as the Internet.
+MTU is the largest size packet or frame, specified in octets (<u>8-bit> bytes</u>), that can be sent in a packet or frame based network such as the Internet.

 The confusing part is, on reading the above, one might wonder where actually do **frames**, **packets** and **segments** differ?
 This diagram pretty much summarises the differences.<br><br>
 <center><img src="http://i.stack.imgur.com/oMOGd.png" width="80%"></center>